 Graduates are trained to support prevention, addiction treatment, and recovery efforts in a variety of settings.
 Program-speciﬁc courses are taught by instructors with practical experience.

-We offer three options which respond to (1) your need for a credential that can lead to employment on the way to degree completion and (2) employer demands for individuals trained in how to interact with others.
+We offer three options that can lead to employment on the way to degree completion and employer demands:

-- Mindful Communications Certificate: This certificate includes 4 courses which provide students with skills to improve focus, attention, mood and even reduce stress.
-These courses are embedded in the Addiction Counseling Degree.
+- Mindful Communications Certificate: This includes four courses that teach skills to improve focus, attention, and mood, and reduce stress.
+They are embedded in the Addiction Counseling degree.

 |ENGL 120MC||Communications: Mindful||3||0||3|

 |MHTH 187C||Helping Relationship: Interpersonal Communication Skills for Today’s Professional1||4||0||4|

 |ADCL 205C||Fundamentals of Dependency Counseling Skills1||3||0||3|